25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Compilation Symbols

-`#define`: directive that lets you define a _compilation symbol_.
+`#define`: directive that lets you define a _compilation symbol_

-- These symbols are commonly used in conjunction with the `#if` directive to compile code in different ways for different situations.
+- These symbols are commonly used in conjunction with the `#if` directive to compile code in different ways for different situations

   ```csharp
   #if DEBUG